michaelkeeling/future-of-software-design-workshop-2018/logistics.md

 This rate is reserved until December 22, 2017 for our group.
 Please complete your reservation by this date.

 Cancellation policy: Must be canceled at least 48 hours prior to your arrival date, 6pm local hotel time to avoid a one night's room and tax charge to your credit card.

+## Registration
+Please fill in this [registration form] (https://future-of-sw-design.eventbrite.com) so that we have all the information we need for logistical planning purposes.

 ## Getting to Pittsburgh